wudpecker/userlens-analytics-sdk/README.md

 - Process Payload on Your Backend: Receive events and append `userId` from decoded JWT (if applicable) and `traits` to keep user object fresh.

 ## Installation
-First, make sure to install the package.
+First, make sure to install the package on your frontend project.

 ```sh
 npm i userlens-analytics-sdk
 ```

-## Client Side Usage
+## Client Side
 ### Import
 Import and initialize `EventCollector`: